mozilla-iam/cis/serverless-functions/README.md

 done
 ```

-## Protips to convert PEM to JWK
+## Protips to convert PEM to JWK (for keys)

-Because you know you want to.
+Because you know you want to, sometimes.

 - Install nodejs if you somehow don't have it
 - Install https://www.npmjs.com/package/rsa-pem-to-jwk